rrovetto/space-situational-awareness-domain-ontology/README.md

 # The Space Situational Awareness Ontology (SSAO)
-The SSAO is an ontology of the SSA domain.
+The SSAO is an ontology of the space situational awareness (SSA) domain.
 The domain includes objects in the space environment, which includes orbital and near-Earth space.
+It focuses on the relationships between objects near Earth (or any planetary reference frame).
 It involves observation, detection, identificaiton, tracking and propogation (predition of future behavior or motion) of objects in space.
 The central focus is awareness of the space environment surrounding Earth to ensure safety and security of Earth and space-borne assetts (satellites, etc.)

 ##Publications##
 * _“Preliminaries of a Space Situational Awareness Ontology”_, Robert John Rovetto, T.S.
 Kelso.
 (Forthcoming) Advances in Astronautical Sciences, Univelt.
 Presented at 26th AIAA/AAS Space Flight Mechanics meeting, Napa, CA, USA Feb 14-18th, 2016.